 Is the rehearsal space handicap accessible?

-Yes, Liberty School is handicap accessible.
+Yes, The Gladwin Center is handicap accessible.
 In addition, there is ample parking.